FCC and CE Certification for Electronics from China (2026)

 This is where technically-aware buyers get caught.
 A wireless module — an ESP32-WROOM, an nRF52840 module, a Sierra Wireless modem — often has its own FCC grant and CE certification.
 The factory will tell you their product uses a certified module and is therefore certified.

 This is not automatically true.
 Module certification covers the module itself, operating under specific conditions.
-When you integrate that module into a product with its own enclosure, power supply, and antenna configuration, the system-level behavior changes.
+When you integrate that module into a product with its own enclosure, power supply, and antenna configuration — using an RF connector or an onboard ceramic antenna — the system-level behavior changes.
 FCC and CE require system-level testing unless you meet specific integration conditions — typically: using the module’s approved antenna without modification, keeping the module in the same configuration it was certified in, and following the module’s integration instructions precisely.

 If the factory has modified the antenna layout, added a battery that introduces conducted noise, or changed the RF power output, the module’s certification does not extend to the product.
 You need system-level testing.